Rose Blanche-Harbour le Cou: Amenities

 The 1950s and 1960s brought significant changes to the community with the opening of a fresh-frozen fish plant, plus resettlement of outlying communities in Rose Blanche, as a result of the road connection completed between Rose Blanche and Port aux Basques in 1961.
 St. Michael's Elementary school was shut down by the government due to lack of funding.
-There is also a small gas station, a couple of restaurants, and a new artists' retreat centre and guest house called "RoseSea House".

 The Anglican church is dedicated to "Saint Michael and All Angels," which has a "high church" tradition.
 A few decades ago the former church building was replaced by a new one.

+Notable people

+James Delaney Buffett was born in Rose Blanche.
+He was the grandfather of singer/songwriter Jimmy Buffett.
+He was a sailor and had a great influence on Jimmy Buffett’s life, who wrote the song The Captain and the Kid as a tribute to his grandfather.